 - Enbridge invested $56,590 in community-strengthening initiatives in Pennsylvania—and supported numerous not-for-profit agencies in the state—aligned to our three focus areas of health and safety, environment, and community;

-- Across the U.S., Enbridge invested nearly $7.2 million in communities near our pipelines, projects and facilities, supporting initiatives that focus on health and safety, environment, and community; and
+- Across the U.S., Enbridge invested nearly $7.1 million in communities near our pipelines, projects and facilities, supporting initiatives that focus on health and safety, environment, and community;

 *—All amounts are based on annual forecasting estimates which, while reasonably accurate, may not align precisely with procurement spending totals reported elsewhere by Enbridge and may not reflect actual amounts spent.